 With your liveBooks website, you are easily able to create password protected Proof Sheets for clients.
 The end-user will be able to access the proof sheet you share with them via a password you create, view the content you have prepared for them, and download the desired images.

-- To create a new Proof Sheet, click Add New Proof Sheet
+- Next, click on the green Add New Proof Sheet button.

 - Enter your Title, unique Password for this specific Proof Sheet and choose whether you wish the status to be Active.

 All content within the proof sheet is published on the website.
 Any images added while in this state will go live immediately upon adding the image.

 - All content within the proof sheet is NOT published on the website.